chris13524/mailbucket/README.md

  - from - an alias for the 'From' header field
  - subject - an alias for the 'Subject' header field
  - headers - an object representing the header fields
+ - original - the original email content

 ## TODO
  - support for multipart
  - support for possible duplicate header fields
- - store original email content

 ## Host myself?
 Sure!
 Just install Docker and Docker Compose and run `docker-compose up -d`.